tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 A new set of utilities will be distributed with TensorFlow to improve read and write operations in a tensor, often represented as a multidimensional array.
-Note that some of those utilities could also be delivered in a seperate artifact as they present a generic interface to represent data tensors, independently from TensorFlow.
+Note that some of those utilities could also be delivered in a seperate library as they present a generic interface to represent data tensors, independently from TensorFlow.

 At the root of this set is the <code><i>Type</i>Tensor</code> interfaces (not to be confused with the existing `Tensor<>` class in TF Java, which is in fact just a symbolic handle to a given tensor).
 For each tensor datatype